Cheukting/py03_101/README.md

 maturin init
 ```

-or you can clone this repo with the code in this workshop included in the `ex_*` folders.
+or you can clone this repo with the code in this workshop included in the `ex_*` folders as check points at the end of each session/ exercises.

 ## Build settings